 A winch is a simple mechanical device that allows you to pull in or let out a wire rope.
 It essentially helps you to adjust the tension of a winch line, usually made from steel.
 Although manually operated winches are still in use, electrical models are now more prevalent.

-You will need to understand how does a winch work to use it safely.
+You will need to understand how does a winch works to use it safely.
 A typical winching machine (electrical variant) consists of the following parts with each component playing a specific role.

 1) Brake: The brake stops the winch from paying an unwanted winch line.
 In electrically powered winching equipment, the brake automatically engages the moment you turn off the motor.